tharanpatel/trusted-social-media/README.md

     -git clone https://github.com/tharanpatel/trusted-social-media.git

-    Clone MySQL database by importing 'trusted-social-media.sql' into your MySQL environment.
+    Clone MySQL database by importing 'trusted-social-media.sql' into your MySQL environment, ensuring the values in 'connect.js' align with that of your own environment.

 # Getting Started